Vel Asharen

 Tenure Longer than most national governments

-Signature A small ink-stamp glyph; an open eye over a folded leaf
+Signature A small ink-stamp glyph: an open eye over a folded leaf

 Overview

-Vel Asharen is a Senior Correspondent of The Interplanar Athenaeum and the documentarian of record for the world informally called Yggy.
-Most of what appears in this collection — the lore of its gods, the geography of its planes, the habits of its inhabitants — has been compiled, verified, and edited by Vel over a span of years that the Athenaeum's archivists have politely declined to publish.
+I am a Senior Correspondent of The Interplanar Athenaeum and, for my sins, the documentarian of record for the world informally called Yggy.
+Most of what fills this collection β€” the lore of its gods, the geography of its planes, the small ruinous habits of its inhabitants β€” I compiled, verified, and edited across a span of years the archivists have politely declined to publish.
+I write in the long, careful sentences of someone who has been asked, many times, to clarify a point, and who intends to remove the need for the question now.

 Method

 • Direct visitation.
-Vel travels.
-The list of planes Vel has personally walked is not made public, but the texture of certain entries — the smell of the air, the sound of a particular kind of doorway — suggests it is not short.
+I travel.
+The list of planes I have personally walked is not public, but the texture of certain entries β€” the smell of the air, the sound of a particular kind of doorway β€” should tell you it is not a short one.

 • Triangulation.
-Where direct observation is impossible — and with gods, it usually is — Vel cross-references the accounts of clergy, scholars, and the small population of mortals who have spoken with a god face to face.
-Conflicting accounts are presented as conflicting accounts.
-The Athenaeum does not flatten its sources to produce a clean narrative.
+Where direct observation is impossible β€” and with gods it nearly always is β€” I cross-reference the accounts of clergy, scholars, and the small population of mortals who have stood before a god and lived to describe it.
+Where those accounts conflict, I present them as conflicting.
+I do not flatten my sources to produce a clean narrative.
+A clean narrative is, in my experience, the surest sign that someone has been lying to you.

 Voice